0xfe/experiments/go/shuffle/README.md

 As of 2015/02/01 on my 1.7Ghz Core i7 MacBook Air with 8G 1600 MHz DDR3 RAM running OS X 10.9.5:

-The tests were performed with 5 datasets, each with 100, 1000, 10^4, 10^5, and 10^6 elements.
+The tests were performed with 5 datasets, each with 10^2, 10^3, 10^4, 10^5, and 10^6 elements respectively.
 Test name `BenchmarkShuffle1_10000` refers to a benchmark of `shuffle1` on a 10000 element slice.

 Fields: test name, iterations, time per iteration, bytes allocated per iteration, number of allocations per iteration